 Create Your Product Descriptions

 So once you have uploaded your designs, created the product and added it to your ecommerce store, you now need to ensure you have included the correct pricing and written a fabulous product description for each of your products.

 I challenge you to be super creative here!

 Don’t just go with the standard ‘White cotton T-shirt, safe for the washing machine, all sizes available’.

 Go crazy!
 Appeal to your ideal audience by attracting them to your products with educational, informative or entertaining copy.

-At least they were a little creative and a good starting point.
 Remember you can always come back and play & tweak with everything later.
 For now, be as creative as you can but don’t try to be perfect because perfection leads to procrastination!